Business and Finance

 Monthly Statement

-Monthly statement is a document which is sent through mail or even electronically to every client showing the starting balance of the client’s account receivable, the date and amount of every sale, the credit memos that have been issued, the total cash payable receivable as well as the ending balance which is due.
-It is, indeed an important part of the client section of the account receivable master file.
+A monthly statement is a document which is sent through mail or even electronically to every client showing the starting balance of the client’s account receivable, the date and amount of every sale, the credit memos that have been issued, the total cash payable receivable as well as the ending balance which is due.
+It is, indeed, an important part of the client section of the account receivable master file.

 Designing tests of controls and substantive tests

-In this section, it is important to understand how the auditors attain the understanding of the internal control of the company.
-In applying a single usual approach for sales, the auditors study the flowchart of a customer, generate inquires of the customer using the internal control questionnaire, and finally perform the walk through tests of the relevant sales.
+In this section, it is important to understand how the auditors attain an understanding of the internal control of the company.
+In applying a single usual approach for sales, the auditors study the flowchart of a customer, generate inquiries from the customer using the internal control questionnaire, and finally perform the walk-through tests of the relevant sales.

-Moreover, the auditor will then uses the data attained in the understanding how the internal control operates to evaluate the control risk.
+Moreover, the auditor will then use the data attained to understand how internal control operates to evaluate control risk.
 There are four important phases to this evaluation.
 The first step requires the auditor to obtain a framework for evaluating the control risk.
-This information or framework can be attained from the six transaction related audit goals.
+This information or framework can be attained from the six transaction-related audit goals.
 It is significant to note that the objectives are similar to all the audits of the sales.
 The second phase is that the auditor is required to recognize the key internal control as well as the deficiencies for the sales (Gonzalez, Hoffman, & Ingram, 2014).
-However, these will not be the same to the entire audit since every customer has diverse internal controls.
-The third step is after the auditor recognize the deficiencies and controls, the auditor the link them with the goals of the auditing.
+However, these will not be the same for the entire audit since every customer has diverse internal controls.
+The third step is after the auditor recognizes the deficiencies and controls, the auditor links them with the goals of the auditing.
 Finally, the auditor evaluates the control risk for every objective by assessing the control as well as deficiencies for every objective.
-This phase is vital to the auditing since it directly affects the decision of the auditor concerning the control test as well as test of substantive.
-Moreover, their decisions should be a subjective decision.
-Thus, the auditor should give their conclusion concerning the evaluated control risk of the company.
+This phase is vital to auditing since it directly affects the auditor’s decision concerning the control test as well as substantive tests.
+Moreover, their decisions should be subjective.
+Thus, the auditor should give their conclusion concerning the company’s evaluated control risk.

 Adequate Separation of Duties

 The first audit program is the separation of duties.
 This helps in the prevention of several categories of misstatement due to fraud and errors.
-Therefore, in order to prevent fraud, the management ought to deny the access of cash to all the individuals who are responsible for entering the cash and sale receipts transaction data into the company computers (Lidstone, & MacLennan, 2017).
-Moreover, the credit granting role must be separated from the other sales function, since the credit checks are supposed to offset the tendency of the salesperson in order to optimize the volume at the expense of extreme debt write off.
-Moreover, the personnel who are responsible for doing the internal comparison must be independent of the ones keying in the original information.
-For instance, the comparison of controlling the batch totals with the reports summary as well as the comparison of the receivable account master file totals with the general ledger balance must be conducted by independent person of the ones entering the cash receipt and sales transactions.
+Therefore, in order to prevent fraud, the management ought to deny access to cash to all the individuals who are responsible for entering the cash and sale receipts transaction data into the company computers (Lidstone & MacLennan, 2017).
+Moreover, the credit granting role must be separated from the other sales function since the credit checks are supposed to offset the tendency of the salesperson in order to optimize the volume at the expense of extreme debt write-off.
+Moreover, the personnel responsible for making the internal comparison must be independent of the ones keying in the original information.
+For instance, the comparison of controlling the batch totals with the report’s summary, as well as the comparison of the receivable account master file totals with the general ledger balance, must be conducted by an independent person of the ones entering the cash receipt and sales transactions.

 Proper authorization

-The auditor should also be concerned about the authorization at the three main points; the credit should be authorized properly prior to sales, the goods must be only shipped after ensuring proper authorization and the prices, which includes the discounts basic terms and the freight should be also properly authorized.
-The initial two controls are in place to prevent the loss of organization asset through shipping to the clients who are fictitious or even the ones who cannot pay for the goods and services.
-On the other hand, the price authorization is put in place to make sure that all the sales are billed at the formulated price by the policy of the company.
-The authorization maybe either done for a particular transaction or as general authorization to a given particular class of transactions.
+The auditor should also be concerned about the authorization at the three main points: the credit should be authorized properly prior to sales, the goods must be shipped only after ensuring proper authorization, and the prices, which include the discounts and basic terms, and the freight should also be properly authorized.
+The initial two controls are in place to prevent the loss of organization assets through shipping to the clients who are fictitious or even the ones who cannot pay for the goods and services.
+On the other hand, the price authorization is put in place to make sure that all the sales are billed at the formulated price according to the company policy.
+The authorization may be done for a particular transaction or as general authorization for a given particular class of transactions.
 The general authorizations are the ones done by the company computer automatically.

 Adequate Documents and Records

-Since every organization has a distinctive system of processing, recoding, originating and transaction, the auditor might find it hard to assess if every customer’s process are designed in order for a maximum control.
+Since every organization has a distinctive system of processing, recording, originating and transaction, the auditor might find it hard to assess if every customer’s process is designed in order for maximum control.
 However, adequate keeping of records processes should exist prior to most of the transactions which are related to the audit objectives that can be met.
-Certain organization, for instance, automatically generate a number of copies pre-numbered sales invoice at the moment a client order is received.
-The copies of the document are used for the approval of credit, record the total number of shipped units, bill clients as well as authorize shipment.
+Certain organizations, for instance, automatically generate a number of copies of pre-numbered sales invoices at the moment a client order is received.
+The copies of the document are used to approve credit, record the total number of shipped units, bill clients, and authorize shipment.

 Pre-numbered Documents

-Pre-numbering is meant for the prevention of both the failure to record and bill the sales as well as occurrence of billings that are duplicated and recording.
+Pre-numbering is meant for the prevention of both the failure to record and bill the sales as well as the occurrence of billings that are duplicated and recorded.
 However, it is not useful to have these documents without ensuring that they are accurately accounted for.
-Though to effectively use the documents, the billing clerk is supposed to file a single copy of every document of shipping in the order of sequence after the shipment is billed.
+To effectively use the documents, the billing clerk is supposed to file a single copy of every shipping document in the order of sequence after the shipment is billed.

 Monthly Statements

-It is vital to send the monthly statement since it encourages the clients to respond whether the balance stated is incorrect (Lidstone, & MacLennan, 2017).
-However, the monthly statement must be controlled by individuals who do not have any responsibility for recording sales or even handling cash or account receivable in order to avoid the deliberate failure to send these statements.
-To maximize the effectiveness, every disagreement concerning the balances of account must be directed to the designated individuals who have no responsibility for account receivable, handling cash or even recording the company sales.
+It is vital to send the monthly statement since it encourages the clients to respond whether the balance stated is incorrect (Lidstone & MacLennan, 2017).
+However, the monthly statement must be controlled by individuals who do not have any responsibility for recording sales or even handling cash or accounts receivable in order to avoid the deliberate failure to send these statements.
+To maximize the effectiveness, every disagreement concerning account balances must be directed to the designated individuals who have no responsibility for accounts receivable, handling cash or even recording the company sales.

 Conclusion

-In summary, efficient and appropriate internal audit in a company ensures that the propriety of the firm.
+In summary, an efficient and appropriate internal audit ensures the propriety of the firm.
 The sources of the information used in the auditing may come from the amount in the balance report, financial report or other related documents in the company.
 The effective direction relies on the primary purpose of the audit.

 References